Noah0401/testing2/Docs/source/tutorial/start_in_10min.rst

     args = get_args()
     seed_everything(args.seed)
     mkdir('./pre_trained_gnn/')
-    pt = SimGRACE(dataset_name = args.dataset_name, gnn_type = args.gnn_type, hid_dim = args.hid_dim, gln = args.num_layer, num_epoch=args.epochs)
+    pt = SimGRACE(gnn_type = args.gnn_type, dataset_name = args.dataset_name, hid_dim = args.hid_dim, gln = args.num_layer, num_epoch=args.epochs, device=args.device)
     pt.pretrain()

+- gnn_type: Uesd to set the type of GNN model in preTrain.
-- dataset_name: used to set the dataset you want to select in preTrain
+- dataset_name: Used to set the dataset you want to select in preTrain.
-- gnn_type: uesd to set the type of GNN model in preTrain
-- hid_dim: used to set the dim of the hidden layer of the GNN model in preTrain
+- hid_dim: Used to set the dim of the hidden layer of the GNN model in preTrain.
-- gln: used to set the layer of the GNN model in preTrain
+- gln: Used to set the layer of the GNN model in preTrain.
-- num_epoch: used to set the number of training epochs
+- num_epoch: Used to set the number of training epochs.

-other packages
+- device: Used to set the device you want to use.

+Other Packages
 ------------

-All the other packages (data, evaluation, model, prompt, utills), are providing internal implementations to the task objects.
-If you just want to use ProG quickly, you don't need to know its internals.
+All other packages (data, evaluation, model, prompt, utils), are providing internal implementations to the task objects.
+If you just want to use `ProG` quickly, you don't need to know its internals.

-Now, let's introduce the 5 other packages below.

-- "data": implements the introduction of external datasets and standardises the format.
-It also helps to split and package the data according to the requirements.
-- "model": implements the underlying GNN model according to requirements.
-- "evaluation": helps you to evaluate how effective your configured tasks are and returns parameters characterising the model's performance.
-- "prompt": implements all the prompt methods.
-- "utils": implements various other related tools.
+Details can be seen in **Main Packages** part.

-introduce with an example(5min)
+introduce with an example
 ==============================

-For example, now we want to compare the node classification task without prompting and using the Allinone prompting method.
+For example, now we want to compare the node classification task without prompting and using the All-In-One prompting method.

 Let's construct it step by step.